bmabey/continuous-cooking/README.md

 This will take a while the first time since it is downloading all the needed packages.
 If this runs successfully you should be able to hit Hudson at http://localhost:4088.
-You can also ssh into the box with "vagrant ssh".
+You can also ssh into the box with `vagrant ssh`.
 Again, refer to Vagrant's docs for more info.

-To rerun chef you can either type "vagrant reload" on the host machine or go to "/tmp/vagrant_chef" on the VM and type "sudo chef-solo -c solo.rb -j dna.json".
+To rerun chef you can either type `vagrant reload` on the host machine or go to `/tmp/vagrant_chef` on the VM and type `sudo chef-solo -c solo.rb -j dna.json`.
 I like running chef-solo on the VM since the reload command actually takes the VM down, brings it up, and remounts everything.

 # Troubleshooting